Catastrophe,

 extreme dissociation, culminating in multiple personality disorder.
 Extraordinary

 abuse-especially from primary caregivers-overwhelms the child's ego.
-To keep
+To

-its own personality and ways of thinking and feeling.
+with its own personality and ways of thinking and feeling.

 Can a whole culture be dissociative?
 Native peoples often note that civilized